 - More affordable than wood doors.

-- Third party certified by Scientific Certification Systems to contain 69% recycled content, making them ideal for Green building.
+- Third party certified by Scientific Certification Systems to contain a minimum 69% pre-consumer recycled wood content.

 Hardwood Wedge Edge System

 TruStile MDF doors come standard with The Wedge®, our field-proven hardwood edge system.
 Designed to stand up to daily use, The Wedge provides superior rigidity, stability and screw-holding power.

 Every TruStile door is made to order, each built to the exact style and size you require.
 TruStile still builds its MDF doors using traditional stile and rail construction, a method usually reserved for wood doors.
 Our solid MDF doors are never routed or filled with cheap core materials like those of our competitors.
 Instead, each door is constructed to provide superior, architecturally correct details and an unequaled finishing surface.

 Why paint an expensive wood door?
 MDF doors are ideal for painted applications and make an affordable alternative to wood doors.
 The super-refined MDF TruStile uses provides a smoother painting surface than pine, poplar or lower-grade MDF alternatives.
 Each MDF door has been engineered for maximum stability and durability.
 They won’t shrink, crack, expand or warp when exposed to environmental conditions.